jmowlaei/imagiz/README.md

 # imagiz
-Fast and none blocking live video streaming over network with OpenCV and ZMQ
+Fast and none blocking live video streaming over network with OpenCV and ZMQ.

 # Install